 In addition to the standard Univa Grid Engine command-line utilities, we have an extensive stats site, for graphical reporting of all aspects of the various nodes and queues.
 You can also see summaries of your previous jobs, in order to ensure your configuration options are well-suited for your jobs.

-You can check your personal job history (including resources requested vs. resources used) on this page: Personal Job History.
+You can check your personal job history (including resources requested vs. resources used) on the Personal Job History page.
 Jobs with values highlighted in red show that the job exceeded one of its requested resource limits and was killed because of this.

 The key things to check here are: